hsukenooi/ebay-sniper/README.md

 **Important Notes:**
 - `SECRET_KEY`: Generate a random secret key for JWT token signing (e.g., use `openssl rand -hex 32`)
 - `EBAY_ENV`: Use `sandbox` for testing, `production` for live auctions
-- `DATABASE_URL`: Defaults to SQLite.
+- `DATABASE_URL`: PostgreSQL connection string.
+Format: `postgresql://username:password@host:port/database`.
 For Railway deployment, this is automatically set by Railway's PostgreSQL service
 - `EBAY_OAUTH_TOKEN`: **User OAuth access token** (required for placing bids).
 This is required because the system needs to place bids on your behalf, which requires user authorization.
 Obtain this through eBay's OAuth authorization code flow.
 User access tokens expire after 2 hours, but the system will automatically refresh them using the refresh token.
 - `EBAY_OAUTH_REFRESH_TOKEN`: **User OAuth refresh token** (required for automatic token refresh).
 When you obtain your User OAuth token through eBay's OAuth flow, you'll receive both an access token and a refresh token.
 Store the refresh token here to enable automatic token refresh.
 Refresh tokens can last up to 18 months.